defencedigital/moduk-service-manual/src/user-research/collecting-data-from-participants.md

 ## Meet the regulations

 The General Data Protection Regulation (GDPR) came into effect in May 2018.

-When doing user research at MOD, the important things to note are:
+When doing user research at the Ministry of Defence (MOD), remember that the regulations:

-- it defines personal data broadly, so that it can include data like online identification markers and location data
-- rules around evidence of informed consent and withdrawal of consent are strict
+- include strict rules around evidence of informed consent and withdrawal of consent
+- define personal data broadly, including online identification markers and location data
-- it sets out stronger requirements for documenting and auditing your practices
+- set out stronger requirements for documenting and auditing processes

-The [Ministry of Defence Privacy Notice](https://www.gov.uk/government/publications/ministry-of-defence-privacy-notice/mod-privacy-notice) explains the sort of information you can collect from users and why.
+The [MOD Privacy Notice](https://www.gov.uk/government/publications/ministry-of-defence-privacy-notice/mod-privacy-notice) explains the sort of information you can collect from users and why.

 To make sure your data management and privacy practices meet the regulations, get them reviewed by a data protection adviser.
-The Ministry of Defence (MOD) has a network of advisers.
+Ask your service owner to put you in touch with MOD's network of data protection advisers.

 ## Get informed consent